 Lesley is my real name.
 It is the name I use at work and the name I used at school, but many of my friends call me ‘Lellie’.
 Why?

 ‘Lellie’ was adopted when I was a teenager venturing online and joining internet communities.
-I needed a regular moniker and wasn’t sure what to use.
+I needed a regular moniker or username and wasn’t sure what to use.
 I didn’t want to go down the route of naming myself after a band or song, like a lot of my peers.
 I didn’t want to use my real name, don’t even have a middle name and I had no nicknames I wanted to share with the world, so I needed to think of something else.

-The original creator of this name was my younger cousin.
+The original creator of this nickname was my younger cousin.
 When he was little, he would call me and my sister, Ginette – “Lell-e-Net”.
 He was so used to meeting us together, he blended our names, addressing us both the same.
 Like many young kids, he had trouble with the ‘s’ in my name, so Lesley became ‘Lellie’ and Ginette was simply ‘Net’.
 I liked that my sister’s name reflected the internet, so decided ‘Lellie’ would be perfect for my online name.

 ‘Lellie’ has stuck with me since.
 I met my partner on a music forum, so he has always known me as ‘Lellie’ and will usually introduce me that way to others.
 I often forget which name people are used to, so will sometimes confuse people when I myself use the wrong one.
 Most people who meet me in a formal setting still call me Lesley, but I prefer my friends to call me ‘Lellie’.
 I’ve always felt that Lesley was a name for people my mum’s age, not my own.
 Lellie feels like it suits me better.